There are multiple worksheets that cover reading. When you complete this one, be sure to move on to the next.

 B. identical twins are more likely to get divorced than other people.

 C. there are more male twins than female twins.

 D. identical twins have a lot in common.

-2. From this passage, you
+2. From this passage, you can conclude that

 A. even though these men were raised differently, they like many of the same things.

 B. twins usually name their children after themselves.

 C. James Springer and James Lewis like each other.

 D. all of the above

 3. From this article, you can conclude that